ibm-cloud-docs/event-notifications/en-destination-sms.md

 # {{site.data.keyword.cloud_notm}} SMS service
 {: #en-destinations-sms}

-{{site.data.keyword.en_short}} provides a built-in SMS service for sending transactional and informational event notification text messages to recipients who need to be aware of events that happen within your {{site.data.keyword.cloud_notm}} account.
+{{site.data.keyword.en_short}} provides a built-in SMS service for sending transactional and informational event notification text messages to recipients who need to be aware of events that occur within your {{site.data.keyword.cloud_notm}} account.
 {: shortdesc}

 The text messages originate from IBM-owned phone numbers or alphanumeric sender IDs.
 Except for test messages, the content cannot be modified within {{site.data.keyword.en_short}}.